ResearchObject/runcrate/tests/data/README.md

 ## revsort-optional-run-1

 Similar to [revsort](#revsort-run-1), but the parameter to reverse the order is optional with no default and is not set in the parameters file.
 Used to test the handling of `cwlprov:None` entries.

+## grepsort-run-1

+Runs a grep on the input file, taking the patterns to search for from another file.
+Used to test support for `wasDerivedFrom => cwlprov:SecondaryFile`.